luoj2/mlRECIST/README.md

 * best overall response (BOR)
 * progression (Y, N)
 * progression date (MM/DD/YYYY)

+Specifically these are the above columns:
+* Objective Response per RECIST
+* Date of radiologic progression-free survival
+* PFS censor

 #### Predicting BOR:
 To predict BOR, run the following command: (see the list of arguments below)